goschtl/zope/megrok.jinja/trunk/README.txt

 Jinja2 Environment
 ------------------

-megrok.jinja create an Environment using `jinja2.ext.i18n` extension and overrides the globals variables `_` and `gettext` in order to use custom functions to resolve translations.
+megrok.jinja creates an Environment using `jinja2.ext.i18n` extension and overrides the globals variables `_` and `gettext` in order to use custom functions to resolve translations.
 It also set the global variable `provider` as a function to resolve the call to a content provider (viewlet manager).